Visa policy of the Schengen Area: Reciprocity

 The EU requires that all Annex II countries and territories provide visa-free access for 90 days or longer to nationals of all Schengen states and other EU countries implementing the common visa rules (Cyprus, but not Ireland).
 If an Annex II country is found to not provide full reciprocity, the EU may decide to suspend the visa exemption for certain categories or later all nationals of that country.

-Since the adoption of this policy, full reciprocity has been achieved with all Annex II countries except the United States, which, as of 2025, requires visas from nationals of Bulgaria, Cyprus and Romania.
+Since the adoption of this policy, full reciprocity has been achieved with all Annex II countries except Nicaragua, which reimposed a visa requirement for nationals of Croatia, Estonia, Iceland, Liechtenstein, Lithuania, Slovakia and Slovenia in February 2026; and the United States, which, as of 2026, requires visas from nationals of Bulgaria, Cyprus and Romania.
 In November 2014, the Bulgarian government announced that it would not ratify the Transatlantic Trade and Investment Partnership unless the United States lifted visa requirements for its nationals.
 Since the United States failed to lift the requirements, on 3 March 2017 the European Parliament approved a non-binding resolution calling on the European Commission to revoke the visa-free travel for US nationals to the Schengen Area.

 Some Annex II countries and territories also impose minor restrictions on nationals of certain or all EU/Schengen states that are not considered a breach of reciprocity by the EU.
-Australia, Canada, Israel, New Zealand, Saint Kitts and Nevis, South Korea, the United Kingdom and the United States require an electronic authorisation before travel, similar to the EU's own planned ETIAS.
-Canada also requires a visa from nationals of Romania with non-electronic passports.
-El Salvador requires nationals of Bulgaria and Croatia to buy tourist cards on arrival.
-Israel requiress nationals of Germany born before 1928 to hold a visa, which is issued free of charge if they were not involved with the Nazi Party.
+Australia, Canada, Israel, New Zealand, Saint Kitts and Nevis, Seychelles, South Korea, the United Kingdom and the United States require an electronic authorisation before travel, similar to the EU's own planned ETIAS.
+As of 2025, approval rates for the Australian electronic authorisation eVisitor were lower than 91% for nationals of Croatia and Lithuania, and lower than 77% for nationals of Romania.
+Canada requires a visa from nationals of Romania with non-electronic passports.
+Israel requires nationals of Germany born before 1928 to apply for a visa, which is issued free of charge if they were not involved with the Nazi Party.
 Montserrat requires an electronic visa from nationals of Croatia.
-The United States limits the validity of its electronic authorisation for nationals of Hungary to one year and a single use, and requires a visa for those born outside Hungary.

-Australia still imposes some minor visa requirements on five nationalities under its eVisitor program.
-In the second quarter of 2024, tourism application approval rates were very low for nationals of Romania (62.6%), Croatia (71.5%), Bulgaria (78.1%), Lithuania (82.1%), and Latvia (84.8%).
-Since 2022, approval rates for these countries have ranged between 62-89%, while in all other Schengen states the approval rate has never dropped below 95%.
+Niue requires visas from nationals of Bulgaria, Croatia, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Slovakia, Slovenia, and Romania.